Analytics Market is a one-stop resource for anything you can do with Google Analytics. Tips and tricks, product news, API tools, and more!

 • Rename or create multiple tracker objects

 If you update the code correctly, no data will be lost.
-The newer code doesn't change how visit data is collected or calculated.
-In other words, it provides all these benefits without any drawbacks besides the pain of changing the code once.
+The newer code doesn’t change how visit data is collected or calculated.
+It provides all the benefits without any drawbacks besides the pain of changing the code once.

 Depending on how your site is set up, making the switch will be very easy.